Community > Businesses > Saloons and Taverns

 Saloons and Taverns

-Drinking establishments were sprinkled throughout the Albina neighborhood and many people took advantage of these establishments to socialize and relax.
+Drinking establishments were sprinkled throughout the Albina neighborhood, and many people took advantage of these places to socialize and relax.

 Prohibition was not well received by many Volga Germans.
-Elder Peter Yost of the Free Evangelical Brethren Church reportedly gave his greatest sermon during this time stating that "food" was being taken away from the German people.
-Most of Volga Germans made their own beer during Prohibition from Blue Ribbon Brew - a special brewing malt barley.
-Officials tolerated this practice unless someone tried to sell their home brew.
-Some of the local Volga German grocery stores sold bootlegged whiskey behind the counter in a sack.
+Elder Peter Yost of the Free Evangelical Brethren Church reportedly gave his most popular sermon, stating that "food" (beer) was being taken away from the German people.
+Most Volga Germans made their own beer during Prohibition from Blue Ribbon Brew - a special brewing malt barley.
+Officials tolerated this practice unless someone tried to sell their homebrew.
+Some local Volga German grocery stores sold bootlegged whiskey behind the counter that was delivered in a sack.

-The bars themselves were usually ornate and made of wood with a gilt edged mirror in the center.
-Some of the furnishing came around the Horn from cities on the East Coast or from Europe.
-The back bar was made of shelves which held bottles and glassware.
+The bars were usually ornate and made of wood with a gilt-edged mirror in the center.
+Some of the furnishings came around the Horn from cities on the East Coast or Europe.
+The back bar was made of shelves that held bottles and glassware.
 Typically, there were also murals and beer advertisements on the walls.
 Hidden under the bar were bottles and kegs of beer that were kept cool on beds of ice.
 Beer was drawn from the kegs by simple or sometimes ornate brass pressure taps or by a gravity faucet inserted directly in the keg.

-The saloon keeper kept a watchful eye on glasses and mugs to insure they stayed full.
-He was a friend, confidant and advisor to his customers.
-Many saloon keepers could brighten the room with humor and tall tales that kept the customers entertained.
+The saloon keeper kept a watchful eye on glasses and mugs to ensure they stayed full.
+He was a friend, confidant, and advisor to his customers.
+Many saloon keepers could brighten the room with humor and tall tales that entertained the customers.

-Over time, women began enjoying a beer at the local establishments, just like their male counterparts.
+Over time, women began enjoying beer at the local establishments, just like their male counterparts.

-The bars themselves were usually ornate and made of wood with a gilt edged mirror in the center.
-Some of the furnishing came around the Horn from cities on the East Coast or from Europe.
-The back bar was made of shelves which held bottles and glassware.
+The bars were usually ornate and made of wood with a gilt-edged mirror in the center.
+Some of the furnishings came around the Horn from cities on the East Coast or Europe.
+The back bar was made of shelves that held bottles and glassware.
 Typically, there were also murals and beer advertisements on the walls.
 Hidden under the bar were bottles and kegs of beer that were kept cool on beds of ice.
 Beer was drawn from the kegs by simple or sometimes ornate brass pressure taps or by a gravity faucet inserted directly in the keg.

-The saloon keeper kept a watchful eye on glasses and mugs to insure they stayed full.
-He was a friend, confidant and advisor to his customers.
-Many saloon keepers could brighten the room with humor and tall tales that kept the customers entertained.
+The saloon keeper kept a watchful eye on glasses and mugs to ensure they stayed full.
+He was a friend, confidant, and advisor to his customers.
+Many saloon keepers could brighten the room with humor and tall tales that entertained the customers.

-Over time, women began enjoying a beer at the local establishments, just like their male counterparts.
+Over time, women began enjoying beer at the local establishments, just like their male counterparts.

 |